Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Learning and teaching resources are those print and digital resources used by students and/or teachers to facilitate learning and teaching.
-Many learning and teaching resources are available on LearnAlberta.ca for use in implementing school programs.
+Learning and teaching resources are available on LearnAlberta.ca and New.LearnAlberta.ca.

-Authorization indicates that the resources meet Alberta Education’s evaluation criteria (for example, curriculum congruency; instructional and technical design; preference for Canadian content; and Guiding Voices: A Curriculum Development Tool for Inclusion of First Nation, Métis and Inuit Perspectives Throughout Curriculum); however, the use of authorized resources is not mandatory for program delivery.
+Authorization indicates that the resources meet Alberta Education’s evaluation criteria (for example, curriculum congruency; instructional and technical design; preference for Canadian content; and inclusion of First Nation, Métis and Inuit Perspectives throughout Curriculum); however, the use of authorized resources is not mandatory for program delivery.

 Under section 53(2)(b) of the Education Act, a school board may develop or acquire instructional materials for use in programs or in schools, subject to section 18.
 In developing/acquiring instructional materials, the school board should also take into account such criteria as curriculum congruency; instructional and technical design; preference for Canadian content; and inclusion of First Nation, Métis and Inuit Perspectives throughout Curriculum.